mingoogoo/mbta-svc/QUALITY_STRATEGY.md

 # Scope
 - MBTA-Api service itself
 - Not breaking any down-stream api usage dependencies
+- monitoring of external dependencies

 # Testing
 - Testing Pyramid based strategy (automated)
 - gating merge PR to main:
   - foundation of extensive unit tests at the base of the pyramid (no env/deployment burden).
+    - unit test coverage of 80% or higher.
+    - branch coverage of 80% or higher.
+      - including error cases
+    - above 100% coverage for key logic areas.
+    - for list mechanics, test for:
+      - one
+      - none
+      - a few
+      - many
   - functional (larger unit tests) to test internal service paths thru code (still no env/deployment)
   - contract testing to ensure upstream api consumer expectations are still met.
   - connectivity sanity check (env deployment)